victormazzoni/tweakchallenge/README.md

 # tweakchallenge
-An API to enable system users to securely upload images provided that they are authenticated
+An API to enable system users to securely upload images provided that they are authenticated.

 # Serverless - AWS Node.js Typescript